What is United Way of Lamar County?

 What percentage of the annual budget is administrative?

-Administrative costs are generally below 20% annually.
+Annual administrative costs are at 18%.
 This includes all campaign supplies and fundraising expenses, year-round community planning and agency relations, as well as year-round tracking and collection of pledges and donations.

 In addition, United Way enjoys the support of many volunteers and local businesses to keep administrative costs to a minimum.
 We are able to utilize volunteers annually to assist with everything from fundraising to community planning, to hands-on projects that directly benefit local agencies.